ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/llama-python-cpu/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for anyone interested in learning about Large Language Models.
+who_is_this_for: This is an introductory topic for anyone interested in running a local Large Language Model on a Raspberry Pi 5.

 learning_objectives:
-    - Install the Python version of llama.cpp on your Raspberry Pi 5
+    - Install the Python version of llama.cpp on your Raspberry Pi 5.
-    - Download an LLM from Hugging Face
+    - Download an LLM from Hugging Face.
-    - Learn about LLM memory size and performance
+    - Assess LLM memory size and performance.
-    - Run the LLM on your Raspberry Pi 5 using Python bindings for llama.cpp
+    - Run the LLM on your Raspberry Pi 5 using Python bindings for llama.cpp.

 prerequisites:
-    - A Raspberry Pi 5 running Raspberry Pi OS
+    - A Raspberry Pi 5 running Raspberry Pi OS.

 author_primary: Jason Andrews